Boosferbusters/Boosferbusters/README.md

 . ⛔ DNI LIST .
 Basic DNI criteria - Nazis - Stormik/j - Weirdos - People who constantly beg for attention - Freaky ponies - homos

 . ℹ️ INFO .
 Hi!
-My names Milk, you can also call me boo if you want, tho most people call me as Milk.
+My names Milk, you can also call me boo or bowzie if you want.
 I allow sharing my yumes, i would LOVE to see people who also yumeship my yumes lelll.
 I am in multifandoms too!
 I love when people C+H me, so i encourage you to do so!!
 I am mostly afk, so sorry if i ignore you]:

 . ❤️ LIKES .
 My family - BESTfriends - My friends pizzapunch discord server - My yumes